Honors & Awards

-Kendig continued his impressive coaching career in 2013 as the winningest coach in NU women’s gymnastics history.
-The Huskers captured another Big Ten Conference title and six All-America awards at the NCAA Championships, finishing with an overall record of 19-5.
-The Huskers qualified for NCAA postseason competition for the 29th time in program history, finishing third at the NCAA Morgantown Regional in Kendig’s 20th season with the Huskers.
+Kendig continued his impressive coaching career in 2013, as the Huskers captured another Big Ten Conference title and six All-America awards at the NCAA Championships, finishing with an overall record of 19-5.
+The Huskers qualified for NCAA postseason competition for the 29th time in program history, finishing third at the NCAA Morgantown Regional.
 The 2013 squad posted three of the highest team scores in school history throughout the year while consistently being ranked as one of the nation’s top-10 squads.

 Under Kendig’s coaching Nebraska earned its third consecutive conference title at the 2013 Big Ten Championships where the Huskers posted their conference championship record score of 197.800.
 Emily Wong captured her second consecutive Big Ten all-around title, and the team hit an event high 49.725 score on the vault with four gymnasts tying for top honors.
 Nebraska sent three competitors to the 2013 NCAA Championships in Wong, Jessie DeZiel and Brittany Skinner.
 Wong placed third overall in the all-around competition and 10th on vault.
 Wong also took home four All-American awards, while DeZiel pulled down two.